andycroll/andycroll.com/_posts/2023/2023-12-04-find-definitions-of-rails-methods-using-source_location.md

 ---

-As a dynamic language it's important that Ruby provides many excellent debugging and introspection features.
+Given it's a dynamic language, it's important that Ruby comes with several excellent debugging and introspection features out of the box.

 Finding the place a method or block of code is defined and reading its source code is essential for effective debugging and code comprehension.
 In Ruby, `source_location`, provides a powerful tool for retrieving the file and line number where a particular method or block is defined.